MaastrichtU-IDS/play-fair/README.md

-# FAIR Data for Historical Games
+# FAIR Data for Traditional Games

-A RDF Knowledge graph for historical games:
+A RDF Knowledge graph for traditional games:

   + This is a repo for [CLARIAH Fellowship Call 2021](https://www.clariah.nl/news/clariah-fellowship-call-2021)